 - Your lender might charge a hefty fee to initiate a bi-weekly payment plan

 - You might not be in a position to pay extra every month

 - You might not be able to pay the same amount every month

 - It might be easier for you to make a lump sum payment once each year

-One alternative is to divide your yearly payment by 12 and add that figure to each monthly payment, designating it as a payment towards the principal balance.
+One alternative is to divide your monthly payment by 12 and add that figure to each monthly payment, designating it as a payment towards the principal balance.
 Your loan payment coupon might have a blank line for that purpose.
 If not, call your lender's customer service department and ask how to make additional payments towards the principal.

 For the loan in the previous scenario, you would divide $899 by 12 to find the extra amount to include with your payment, $75.